Juan Antonio Buschiazzo

-Juan Antonio Buschiazzo (October 29, 1845May 13, 1917) was an Italian-born Argentine architect and engineer who contributed to the modernisation of Buenos Aires, Argentina in the 1880s and to the construction of the city of La Plata, the new capital of the Buenos Aires Province.
+Juan Antonio Buschiazzo (October 29, 1845 – May 13, 1917) was an Italian-born Argentine architect and engineer who contributed to the modernisation of Buenos Aires, Argentina in the 1880s and to the construction of the city of La Plata, the new capital of the Buenos Aires Province.

+Biography

-Born in 1845 in Pontinvrea, Province of Savona, Liguria, Buschiazzo was the son of Margarita Bresciani and Carlos Buschiazzo.
-In 1850 the family arrived to Argentina and took up residence in Belgrano, a town that was soon to become a neighbourhood of the city of Buenos Aires.
+Born on October 29, 1845, in Pontinvrea, Buschiazzo was the son of Margarita Bresciani and Carlos Buschiazzo.
+In 1850, the family arrived to Argentina and took up residence in Belgrano, a town that was soon to become a neighbourhood of the city of Buenos Aires.
 It was here that his four brothers and sisters were born.

-In 1862 he started work in the studio of the Italian architect Nicolás Canale and his son José, and in 1869 he graduated from the University of Buenos Aires with a degree in architecture and construction engineering.
+In 1862, he started work in the studio of the Italian architect Nicolás Canale and his son José, and in 1869 he graduated from the University of Buenos Aires with a degree in architecture and construction engineering.
 In 1875, he became a member of the Municipal Commission for Public Works in Belgrano and in 1878 he qualified as an architect.
-In 1879 his son, Juan Carlos, was born and was later to become an architect and work with his father on a number of projects.
+In 1879, his son, Juan Carlos, was born and was later to become an architect and work with his father on a number of projects.